 -Jake Knapp, Design Sprint Inventor

 Made famous by Google Ventures, a design sprint is a five-day process where diverse team members work in sync to understand, prototype, design and test a product for consumers, i.e. Devise solutions for a business problem by emphasizing collaboration, solution sketching, building prototype and user testing.

 If the solution gets a thumbs up, it goes straight into full-scale product development.

-The Design Sprint framework is the brainchild of Jake Knapp that is modelled after IDEO’s design-thinking framework.
-The concept of Design Sprints has been used by the biggest corporate giants such as Google, Facebook, Slack, Uber and Coca-Cola.
+The Design Sprint framework is the brainchild of Jake Knapp that is modeled after IDEO’s design-thinking framework.
+The concept of Design Sprints has been used by the biggest corporate giants such as Google, Facebook, Slack, Uber, and Coca-Cola.

 Moving forward, we talk about why you need a design sprint, what is design sprint process, the design sprint checklist and much more.
 Keep up with us!